Dataplate/dataplate/README.md

 **Security Benefits:**

+* Full LDAP integration for users and groups (using the username/email to query the audit log of accessing data)
+* High security control granularity, that comply to the given permission role defined in the system
-* This security layer prevent browsing capabilities ,like s3 browser to list\view\delete\move files
+* This security layer prevent direct browsing capabilities ,like s3 browser to list\view\delete\move files
 * Access only to the relevant and needed data in a table-like formation
-* High security control granularity, that comply to the given permission group
 * Deep investigation capabilities in case of a data-breach

 ## Installation